 Contact Our Chicago Licensing Disputes Attorney

 No matter which side of a licensing dispute you find yourself on, you do have options for properly addressing it.
-Start by giving The Keleher Appellate Law Group a call.
-We can explore different alternatives for handling the dispute and then work towards resolving it positively.
+Start by contacting The Keleher Appellate Law Group today.
+We can explore different alternatives for handling the dispute and then work toward resolving it positively.